-BART was one of the first transit agencies in the country to offer official schedules, fares and other data in the open General Transit Feed Specification (GTFS).
+BART was one of the first transit agencies in the world to offer up official schedules, fares and other data in the open General Transit Feed Specification (GTFS).
 If you want to use it, we have a few requests:

 Psyche: we don't do that here.
-We never make you jump through hoops to use BART open data.
-We just ask that you follow our simple Developer License Agreement, give our customers good information and not hog community resources.
-If that doesn't work, we can manage usage with keys and write more terms and conditions.
+We won't make you jump through hoops to use BART open data.
+Just follow our short and simple Developer License Agreement, give our customers good information and don't hog community resources.
+If that doesn't work, we can start managing usage with keys and writing more terms and conditions.
 But who wants that?

 - Keep your work up to date

 Things will change.
 When they do we'll try to give you plenty of notice through the opt-in email list and the BART Developers Google Group.

 Only we get to use official BART trademarks and copyrighted works to let customers know they're getting info directly from BART versus one of the tons of other places that use BART open data.

 Give us a shout out or a link back and let us know about the cool stuff you're doing.

 - Will you help me troubleshoot?

 Sorry.
 If we help you, it's only fair that we help everyone else, too.
 We simply don't have the resources for that.
 But you can always ask questions to the BART Developers Google Group.

 - What are your plans for future development?